 - It's a retaliatory act.
 The written lease gives tenants several unalienable rights, whether written or implied, such as the right to join or form a union that advocates for their rights.
 You cannot, then, retaliate against the tenant for exercising such rights.
 An example of a retaliatory act is increasing rent.

 - The landlord failed to maintain the unit to habitable standards.
 As per the Oklahoma law, a landlord must maintain their property to habitable standards.
 Landlords must provide running water, garbage receptacles, and ensure all plumbing and electrical systems are functioning properly.
 If you fail to do so, your tenant will have several options to consider, including withholding rent payments.
-You cannot, therefore, try to remove them for nonpayment of rent.
+Landlords cannot, therefore, file evictions for nonpayment of rent.

 Step #5: Writ of Execution